jchanunhs/EzPassWindowsVersion/README.md

 # EzPassApplication

-Created an EzPass simulation in Java Language and using MVC design patterns.
+Created an EzPass simulation using MVC design patterns and Java 8.
-- Used SQL Server JDBC Driver for application to communicate with database.
+- Microsoft SQL Server was used to store customer information.
 - GUI was created using Java Swing.
-- Control objects process user input.
+- Control objects handles user input submissions.
-- Model object controls database access.
+- Model object contains connection to database and queries to add/modify contents in tables.

 When user first signs up and logs in, they will see a CreateProfile panel that must be filled out to get customer information.
 After they fill out the form and relog, they will now see the main windows.
 The Main windows contains 5 tabs

 Profile
 - Shows customer information (Name, address, balance on account, etc.).
 - They are able to change their password, recharge their account using credit card information, logout.
+- Transactions related to account recharge is displayed in a JTable.

 Vehicle
 - License plate is displayed in JList.
+- Users add a vehicle to their account.
-- User can select the license plate and click remove vehicle button to delete it.
-- They can also add a vehicle to their account.
+- User can select the license plate from the JList and click remove vehicle button to delete the vehicle from their account.

 EZ Tags
 - Users can add ez tag or remove it.